maka89/AudioEzDynamics/README.md

 Based on design outlined in Fig.7a in ref.
 [1] The same paper outlines some issues with this design:

 - Sudden increases in volume leads to a "lag" in the attack.
 Since it needs time to ramp up to the threshold.
 - Unnatural sounding release, due to release being applied in linear domain.
-This applies to compression. if it also applies to upward expansion, Im not sure.
+This applies to compression. if it also applies to upward expansion, I'm not sure.

 ### DynamicsLo